mdsimpson42/converse/_posts/2025-10-28-clarifications.md

 I acknowledge that yoga and other kinds of physical exercise and mindfulness are actually great for your mental health.
 It is also perfectly true that arranging social events for your team can be a good way to raise morale.
-"Pub" is the number one response to I've had to the question "What are some examples of good ways to people support mental health in your team?", after all.
+"Pub!" is the number one response to I've had to the question "What are some examples of good ways to people support mental health in your team?", after all.
 (Read more about that in [this blog post]({{site.baseurl}}/2025/11/20/issues-and-solutions.html) about the data collected during my talk.)